digital-fabric/polyphony/docs/technical-overview/fiber-scheduling.md

 ![Echo fibers](../assets/img/echo-fibers.svg)

+> In the above figure, the fat blue dots represents moments at which fibers can
+> be switched.
+The light blue horizontal arrows represent switching from one
+> fiber to another.
+The blue vertical lines represent a train of execution on a
+> single fiber.

 - The main fiber (fiber 1) runs a loop waiting for incoming connections.
 - The call to `server.accept` blocks, and an I/O event watcher is set up.
 The main fiber is suspended.